xan105/node-win-tasklist/README.md

 About
 =====

-Dependency-free promise based wrapper for the Windows tasklist command.
+Wrapper for the Windows tasklist command.

 #### Note about locale: